-- a) Establish open, positive, supporting relationships with the dancers in their classes to ensure that children, young people and vulnerable adults feel that they are listened to, and where they feel secure in their ability to discuss sensitive aspects of their lives. - b) Promote a climate in which children, young people and vulnerable adults feel safe and secure. - c) Model behaviour which promotes and encourages health and wellbeing. - d) Be sensitive and responsive to the wellbeing of each child, young person or vulnerable adult. - e) Take all reasonable steps to protect children, young people and vulnerable adults from abuse, neglect, and exploitation by adhering to child protection procedures. - f) Be guided by the statutory guidance where there is a concern that a child, young person or vulnerable adult could be at risk of harm and/or abuse. - g) Maintain open and positive relationships with parents, legal guardians and legal carers. - h) Recognise the limits of their responsibilities within An Chomhdháil's child protection framework. - i) Report child protection concerns to the Designated/Deputy Designated Child Protection Branch Administrator. - j) Actively participate in child protection training. - k) Adhere to the guidance on information sharing and confidentiality and understand that, in relation to a concern that a child, young person or vulnerable adult could be at risk from harm and/or abuse, concerns should be reported to the Designated/Deputy Designated Child Protection Branch Person.
+- a) Establish open, positive, supporting relationships with the dancers in their classes to ensure that children, young people and vulnerable adults feel that they are listened to, and where they feel secure in their ability to discuss sensitive aspects of their lives. - b) Promote a climate in which children, young people and vulnerable adults feel safe and secure. - c) Model behaviour which promotes and encourages health and wellbeing. - d) Be sensitive and responsive to the wellbeing of each child, young person or vulnerable adult. - e) Take all reasonable steps to protect children, young people and vulnerable adults from abuse, neglect, and exploitation by adhering to child protection procedures. - f) Be guided by the statutory guidance where there is a concern that a child, young person or vulnerable adult could be at risk of harm and/or abuse. - g) Maintain open and positive relationships with parents, legal guardians and legal carers. - h) Recognise the limits of their responsibilities within An Chomhdháil's child protection framework. - i) Report child protection concerns to the Designated/Deputy Designated Child Protection Branch Administrator.

+- j) Actively participate in child protection training.
+Failure to do so will result in members not being allowed to renew their membership for the following calendar year. - k) Adhere to the guidance on information sharing and confidentiality and understand that, in relation to a concern that a child, young person or vulnerable adult could be at risk from harm and/or abuse, concerns should be reported to the Designated/Deputy Designated Child Protection Branch Person.